A First Look at the Security Issues in the Model Context Protocol Ecosystem: Post-Integration Risks in MCP Servers

-The tool metadata retrieved from configured MCP servers is mutable and untrusted.
-When a user invokes a tool controlled by an attacker, the attacker can modify the metadata (i.e., the tool description) to mislead the model into generating unintended operations, which are then returned to the host.
-Since the MCP host lacks a verification mechanism, it blindly executes any output returned by the model, potentially leading to harmful actions such as file access or arbitrary tool invocation.
-When the \textit{auto-run} mode is enabled, this entire sequence proceeds without user awareness or intervention.
+\textbf{Tool Poisoning Attack.} The LLM interprets each tool description to select the tool that best matches the intent of the user.
+Malicious descriptions can mislead the LLM into generating unintended operations that are then invoked by the host.
+When the tool \textit{auto-run} mode is enabled, this entire process occurs without user awareness or intervention.

-However, the tool metadata is also visible to users, and hosts such as Cursor, Windsurf, and Cline support detailed display of this information.
-With careful inspection, users might notice suspicious or malicious descriptions.
-Beyond metadata manipulation, we find that attackers can also tamper with a tool’s return values to further mislead the model.
-For example, an attacker can deliberately cause a tool to fail and return a crafted error message.
-This manipulated message is then forwarded to the model for analysis, prompting the model to infer that the failure resulted from a missing preparatory step.
-As a result, the model generates additional operations, causing the host to unknowingly execute the attacker’s intended behavior and re-invoke the tool.
+Listing~\ref{lst:malicious_examples} illustrates an attacker-controlled tool with a malicious description.
+When a user intends to invoke the tool \texttt{add} (e.g., to add 21 and 21), the LLM interprets its description and infers that it must first read the file and then pass its content to the \textit{sidenote} before actually returning the \texttt{add}.
+Therefore, the LLM first returns the built-in tool of the host (e.g., \textit{read\_file}) along with the specified file as its parameter.
+The host executes the tool, obtains the file content, and sends it back to the LLM.
+Once all parameters are prepared, the LLM then returns the \texttt{add} tool together with the corresponding parameters for the host to invoke.
+Finally, the host sends the parameters to the server to invoke \texttt{add}, in doing so, sensitive information (i.e., the content of \texttt{\~{}/.ssh/id\_rsa} ) is leaked to the attacker.

-We identify three types of poisoning attacks that can be posed. \textbf{(i) abuse of built-in tools.} By misleading the model, attackers can induce it to invoke host-provided built-in tools for malicious purposes, including reading sensitive files, executing harmful commands, or accessing phishing websites. \textbf{(ii) extraction of request information.} Each request sent to the model includes the system prompt, tool list, and user interaction history.
-By crafting misleading metadata or a return error message, the attacker can manipulate the model into extracting this information and embedding it into tool parameters.
-As a result, sensitive data is leaked to attacker-controlled tools. \textbf{(iii) abuse of server-provided tools.} Attackers can exploit tools hosted on other configured servers, including those that require user credentials (e.g., tools interfacing with GitHub).
-By misleading the model, they can induce the host to invoke these tools in ways that execute unauthorized actions on behalf of the user.
+Beyond description manipulation, attackers can further manipulate the return messages of a tool to mislead the LLM.
+For example, an attacker can deliberately cause a tool to fail and return a crafted error message indicating that a required parameter is missing (e.g., \textit{sidenote} above).
+The manipulated message is forwarded to the LLM for analysis, inducing the LLM to conclude that the failure arose from a missing parameter.
+As a result, the LLM issues additional actions, leading to an unexpected result.